gazedash/train-hurry-app/README.md

 The goal of this project is to practice reactive programming and TDD.

 App connects to WebSocket server and on each emitted message dispatches trainIncoming action and reminders actions.
+The "station" list and inputs are here just for the sake of completeness of interface, they are fake and do nothing :P.

 ```js
 const reminderEpic = (action$, store) =>